 (Clickable support button widget on sidebar)

-Step 7 – Test the button.
+Step 7 – Test the widget.

-(Test your text widget)
+(Test the text widget)

-- If you don’t want the button to be centered in your sidebar, delete the <center> and </center> tags from the beginning and end of the code.
-The image will then be left-aligned.
+- If you don’t want your button image to be centered inside the sidebar, delete the <center> and </center> tags from the beginning and end of the HTML code.
+The image will then align to the left.